86Box/docs/hardware/machinespecific.rst

 .. _atc6310bxii:
 .. rubric:: A-Trend ATC6310BXII

-* Equipped with the SMSC Victory66 southbridge instead of the regular Intel PIIX4E.
+* Equipped with the obscure SMSC Victory66 southbridge instead of the regular Intel PIIX4E.

    * The Victory66 has faster IDE - up to Ultra ATA/66 as opposed to the PIIX4E's Ultra ATA/33 - and a different USB controller.
    * Drivers for Windows 95, 98, Me and 2000 are available `here <http://www.attro.com/download/driver/IDE/90e66smsc.zip>`_ (TODO: mirror this).
 Windows XP, Vista and 7 include drivers out of the box.